buddebej/ol3-dem/DEV-DOCU.md

 **src/ol/renderer/webgl/webgltilelayer.glsl**

-Is responsible for the rendering of the tiles.
+Is responsible for the rendering of the tiles to the frameBuffer used in the webglmapdefault.glsl.

 Vertex shader: Computes plan oblique relief.